 Social Studies Curriculum in Urban Kindergarten Classrooms: An Opportunity for Theory and Measure Development: Social studies frameworks aim to prepare students for citizenship and civic engagement, yet there is no empirical evidence suggesting that such investments are a worthy goal.
 Kindergarten teachers in NYC public schools were asked guiding questions to explore the implementation of a civic-focused curriculum, document teacher’s views of children as developing citizens, and develop a Measure of Early Childhood Civic Engagement (MECCE).
 The following questions guide this study 1) How do kindergarten teachers implement, use and understand the civic-focused social studies curriculum and related benchmark items?
 (2) What are teacher’s views of children as emerging citizens?
 Study Two, Developing a Measure of Civic Engagement for Urban Children Living in Low-Income Contexts will utilize benchmark indicators from the state curriculum to develop and pilot the An additional component of this work will be to develop a measure of civic engagement for urban children living in low-income contexts.
 We will utilize benchmark indicators from the state curriculum to develop and pilot the MECCE.

-Fiyin Adesina, MA Candidate in Human Development and Social Intervention, NYU
+Fiyin Adesina, MA in Human Development and Social Intervention, NYU, 2017

 Parenting in an Urban Context: What is the role of early involvement in later social-emotional competence?

-Fiyin’s master’s thesis will be presented at both the NYU Applied Psychology Master’s Research Conference and Steinhardt Research and Scholarship Showcase 2017.
-Her thesis explores the influence of parental involvement in shaping children’s social-emotional competence for racially/ethnically diverse communities living in urban poverty across NYC.
+Fiyin’s master’s thesis was presented at both the NYU Applied Psychology Master’s Research Conference and Steinhardt Research and Scholarship Showcase 2017.
+Her thesis explored the influence of parental involvement in shaping children’s social-emotional competence for racially/ethnically diverse communities living in urban poverty across NYC.